keshavksingh/dqu/README.md

 - **Apache Flink** for stream processing
 - **Ray Datasets** for distributed Python-native ML processing

-Whether you're working on Any cloud GCP, Azure or AWS or local Jupyter environment, on any of these 4 engines DQU seamlessly integrates into your data pipelines.
+It serves diverse environments you're working on, it could be any cloud GCP, Azure or AWS or local Jupyter environment, on any of these 4 (Pandas, Spark, Flink, Ray) engines DQU seamlessly integrates into your data pipelines.
+Unified Data Quality for Data & ML engineering pipelines.

 ---